Ensuring Sustainable Seafood

 But this isn’t about forcing consumers to make tough choices.
 It’s about forcing companies and supermarkets to make meaningful and necessary changes so that the sustainable seafood option is the easiest choice for shoppers.

-That’s why we’re telling the companies and retailers that make billions off of the demise of our oceans to change their practices and offer you more sustainable seafood.
+That’s why we’re telling the companies and retailers that make billions off of the demise of our oceans to change their practices and offer more sustainable seafood.

 Spotlight on Tuna